'The Walking Dead' Seasons 1 & 2 Digital Copies Selling For $2, But For How Long?

 The Walking Dead is one of the hottest commodities today for digital streaming and virtual ownership.
-With the most recent release of Season 7 of The Walking Dead, the digital marketplace seems to have a desire to push the show to more customers now that Season 1 and Season 2 are being offered (to own) for less than two dollars.
+With the most recent release of Season 7 of The Walking Dead, the digital marketplace seems to have a desire to push the show to more customers now that Season 1 and Season 2 are being offered (to own) for less than $2.

-For those who have been a fan of The Walking Dead since the beginning, then what happens in these seasons should come as no surprise to you.
-But many fans of The Walking Dead like to keep ownership of the seasons so they can go back and watch them whenever they want to.
+For those who have been a fan of The Walking Dead since the beginning, what happens in these seasons should come as no surprise to you.
+But many fans of The Walking Dead like to own these seasons so they can go back and watch them whenever they want to.
 That also seems to be the case here and this is your chance to pick these two seasons up for really cheap.

-Although I have scoured the many different marketplaces for deals that match these two-dollar seasons of The Walking Dead, they only seem to be offered at Walmart’s online store.
-So now you might be wondering just how that configures into owning the digital copies for Season 1 and 2 of The Walking Dead.
-Well, the answer to that is simple: Walmart owns Vudu and the deal is exclusively through Walmart to be streamed on Vudu.
+The deal is only offered at Walmart’s online store.
+You might be wondering just how that configures into owning the digital copies for Season 1 and 2 of The Walking Dead.
+The answer to that is simple: Walmart owns Vudu, and the deal is exclusively through Walmart to be streamed on Vudu.

 I’m feeling a little #nostalgic today, so let’s go back to season 1 of #TheWalkingDead to where it all began. #TWD100 pic.twitter.com/Nzq1bhzslm